 Without a doubt one of the most popular root vegetables, carrots provide high levels of carotenes as well as vitamin A.

 And there are out-of-the-box ways to incorporate carrots into your diet.
 For one thing, multi-colored, organic carrots offer interesting new options.

 There are also different ways to employ this useful root.

-Jicama, originally from Mexico, is high in potassium, beta-carotene, vitamin C and antioxidants.
-It is also rich in fiber, specifically a kind called inulin.
+Jicama, originally from Mexico, is high in potassium, beta-carotene and vitamin C. It is also rich in fiber, specifically a kind called inulin.

 Shaped like a carrot, but white, the parsnip has an earthier flavor.
-“My kids think they taste like dirt,” Pedersen laughs.
-But that doesn’t stop her from sneaking parsnips into foods like soups and stews.
-“It’s in the same family as the carrot, but it doesn’t have that big beta-carotene hit,” she says.
+"It's in the same family as the carrot, but it doesn't have that big beta carotene hit," Pedersen says.

-However, parsnips do contain folate, magnesium, vitamin C, potassium and phosphate, as well as fiber in addition to a healthful phytonutrient called falcarinol.
+However, parsnips do contain fiber, folate, magnesium, vitamin C, potassium and phosphate, as well as a healthful phytonutrient called falcarinol.